-- 7-10 digital samples or sketches of your work, ready to submit as a single file OR 7-10 individual files (16 MB or less for all combined).
-The images you provide in your application give us a sample of what we can expect from your creative genius!
-If chosen, your final number of works CAN be more or than the samples provided!
+- 5-7 digital samples or sketches of your work, ready to submit as a single file OR 7-10 individual files (16 MB or less for all combined).
+The images you provide in your application give us a sample of what we can expect from your upcoming show!
+If chosen, your final number of works will be more in number than the samples provided.
 Just remember that you have a full gallery to work with!

 - artwork list and details